 No matter which country you decide to move to, they will usually require some kind of work permit and/or visa to work their or run a business in the country legally.
 These rules are not unique to Panama.

-Only if you sell a product or service or work in Panama, do you need a work permit in Panama.
-That’s one reason an online business is so attractive.
-With an online business, you won’t need a work permit.
-Plus it is a portable business that you can run from anywhere.
+Only if you sell a product or service or work in Panama do you need a work permit.Ā That’s one reason an online business is so attractive.Ā With an online business, you won’t need a work permit.Ā Plus, it is a portable business that you can run from anywhere.

 If you live in Panama but are not selling a product or service in Panama, you would not need a work permit.
 If you live in Panama and work online selling products or services to people in other countries, you would not need a work permit in Panama.

-With an online business work doesn’t really feel like WORK when you are relaxing on the beach or enjoying the tropical mountain weather from your back patio in Panama.
+With an online business, work doesn’t feel like WORK when you are relaxing on the beach or enjoying the tropical mountain weather from your back patio in Panama.

 Before applying for a Visa, it is best to discuss with your immigration attorney what your plans are for working in Panama.
 Your attorney can give you advice about the best visa for your personal situation.

 It is not possible to switch from a Pensionado Visa to a different Visa that has a work permit.
 You would have to renounce your Pensionado visa, then apply all over again for the new Visa.
 You would not be able to get credit for any money paid for the Pensionado Visa.
-So, if you think you might decide to work or start a business someday in Panama, it is best to get the appropriate Visa that comes with a work permit.
+If you plan to work or start a business in Panama someday, it is best to obtain the appropriate Visa that includes a work permit.